 They looked extremely unaffordable, for me especially, as I am traveling full time, living on my savings.
-So, even the tourist category option (about 1200 USD for 5 days) would have been too much for me, besides the fact that I believe that to get the best out of a cruise, you need to chose at least a middle-range category or up and will tell you why in a bit.
+So, even the tourist category option (about 1200 USD for 5 days) would have been too much for me, besides the fact that I believe that to get the best out of a cruise, you need to choose at least a middle-range category or up and will tell you why in a bit.

 Also what I couldn’t make peace with, was the thought of spending 1400 to 2000 USD for just 5 days or 7.
-That would have meant 250 to 400 USD per day, and this if we had found a last minute discounted cruise.
+That would have meant 250 to 400 USD per day, and this if we had found a last-minute discounted cruise.
 I really couldn’t accept it, even though in the end we had actually spent more because we stayed longer.

 Then, we found information on traveling from one island to the other and it looked much cheaper while you could still cover a lot, so we opted for the budget option to stay on different islands and do day tours from there.

 However, we stayed for 3 weeks and spent almost the same amount of money but with an average spend of 100 USD per day.
-I loved the idea to be on the islands and familiarize with the local life as well, really getting the feeling of it after 20 days, it almost felt like home.
+I loved the idea to be on the islands and familiarize myself with the local life as well, really getting the feeling of it after 20 days, it almost felt like home.
 That feeling that I love so much when I travel.

 However, it is not my intention here to discredit cruises, by all means.
 On the contrary, I promised myself and my friend, that we would go back to the Galapagos and next time it will be on a cruise, to try a different experience, to live completely in the water and to visit remote islands that you can only visit if you are on a cruise.

-The pros of traveling on a cruise
+The pros of choosing a Galapagos Cruise

 - you see many isolated and enchanted spots and wildlife species that are only reachable by cruises